 Then, multiply 0.2 by 100 to get your DTI ratio as a percentage.
 In this example, it’s 20%.
 This means that 20% of your monthly income goes to debt payments.
 The CFPB also has a debt-to-income ratio calculator if you want some help figuring out your DTI ratio.

 What’s considered a good debt-to-income ratio depends on your unique situation and whether you’re buying a home or attempting to refinance.
 But the CFPB offers some general guidance.

 For homeowners, the CFPB recommends keeping your DTI ratio for all debts—including your monthly mortgage payment—at 36% or less.
 The CFPB also notes that 43% is typically the highest DTI ratio you can have for a qualified mortgage.

 For renters, the CFPB recommends trying to keep your DTI ratio for all debts at 15%-20% or lower.
 And the CFPB says not to include your rent payment when calculating your DTI ratio for this purpose.

-Here are few things to consider if you’re working on your debt-to-income ratio or learning how to use credit wisely:
+Here are few things to consider if you want to reduce your debt-to-income ratio or learn how to use credit wisely:

-- Pay down existing debt.
-There are a few different strategies for paying off debt.
-The CFPB talks about the snowball and highest-interest-rate methods.
-But there are many more strategies—like consolidating debt—that you might explore too.
-Before you make any decisions, consider talking to a qualified financial professional to figure out a debt management plan that works for your specific situation.
+Before you make any decisions, consider talking to a qualified financial professional to figure out a debt management plan for your specific situation.
 You might even have access to some financial planning services through your employer or retirement plan administrator.

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.